Backup and Restore Amazon S3 Source Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for this connector, see Amazon S3 Source Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for Amazon S3 Source Connector for Confluent Platform.

 For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.